|

 Complaints:

-at all, very small.
-The fistula can exist in such a way over long years and
+any severe pain.
+The fistula can exist in such a way over a long period,

 Treatment:

-necessary to widely open the area in order to drain the abscess.
+It is necessary to widen the area in order to drain the abscess.
 After this

 operation, effected areas would self-heal in a few weeks.